-Between 2010 and 2015, about 2.7 square miles, or 80 percent, of all new commercial and industrial development occurred within a planned urban service area.
-Of that 2.7 square miles, about 1.4 square miles, or 51 percent, were within a major economic activity center.
-New data are not yet available to provide updated progress on this measure.
+Between 2010 and 2020, about 7.2 square miles, or 83 percent, of all new commercial and industrial development occurred within a planned urban service area.
+Of that 7.2 square miles, about 3.9 square miles, or 54 percent, were within a major economic activity center.

 VISION 2050 also recommends a mix of housing types near major economic activity centers to promote accessibility between housing and jobs.
 The housing trends discussed under Recommendations 1.1 and 1.6 also apply to communities with major economic activity centers.
-Between 2010 and 2022, multifamily units have accounted for more than 25 percent of the total new housing units in 28 of the

-37 communities in the Region with a major economic activity center.
+Between 2010 and 2022, multifamily units accounted for more than 25 percent of the total new housing units in 28 of the 37 communities in the Region with a major economic activity center.
 This includes 20 communities where multifamily units accounted for over half of the total new housing units.